 - SnapChat: Similar to Instagram, you’ll need a large and engaged following to make money on this platform.

 - TikTok: Formerly Music.ly, TikTok is quickly growing as a viable way for influencers to make money from their short videos.

-- Twitter: Although not as popular as other platforms, you can use sponsored tweets and affiliate links to make money as an influencer on Twitter.
+- Twitter: Although not as popular as other platforms, you can use sponsored tweets and affiliate links to make money on Twitter.

 Whatever platform you choose, make sure you’re following all their posting rules, especially any related to disclosing business relationships or sponsored content.
 You don’t want to lose your influencer status (or income) by failing to comply.

 While becoming a top social media influencer isn’t easy, launching your social media influencer business is pretty simple.

 1. Choose your niche.

 Choosing a niche is the most important step you’ll take as a social media influencer.
 Your niche will define you and the companies you’ll work with.
 Many social media influencers pick a niche like cooking, home design, motherhood, fashion, and crafting.